Skip to content

 • Inflation hedge: both are nominal-yield instruments.
 Neither adjusts for inflation.

-• Tax nuance: SGS, MAS Bills, and SSB interest is tax-exempt for Singapore-resident individuals under the Qualifying Debt Securities (QDS) scheme.
-Exception: interest derived through a partnership or trade/business is not exempt.
+• Tax nuance: interest from SGS, MAS Bills, and SSB is tax-exempt for individuals (whether resident or not) under the Qualifying Debt Securities (QDS) scheme.
+This is a per-instrument rule, not a blanket “all SG bonds are tax-free” rule — corporate bonds qualify only if they meet the QDS criteria individually.
+The exemption also doesn’t apply if the interest is derived through a partnership or trade/business.
 (MAS source)

 A common allocation pattern